 Nat M. Wills, hobo comedian, reads telegrams of congratulations in a funny manner, and then comes the grand finale-"Flirting in St. Moritz."
 This is the ice spectacle exactly as produced in the Admiral Palast, Berlin, with Charlotte as star, and the Engandine, Switzerland, as background.
 Hundreds of ice ballet skates, including a clown, give a pantomime musical comedy.

-Twelve performances, six matinees and six nights, will be given, closing Saturday
+Twelve performances, six matinees and six nights, will be given, closing Saturday night.

-Rochester, n.y Downer Chamile 1/20/16
+Rochester, ney Democrat Chunile 1/16/16

 IN SOUSA TOUR ACCIDENT